 The starting date for this project in its present form was August 1, 1988.
 However, different components of the project had been carried out within the framework of other projects since early 1987.
-By July 1990 we had already developed, released and started marketing a computer program called HarPE for nonlinear device parameter extraction.
+By November 1990 we had already developed, released and started marketing a computer program called HarPE for nonlinear device parameter extraction.
 We demonstrated the feasibility of the parameter extraction method based on large-signal power spectrum measurements and the harmonic balance simulation technique.
-We investigated analytical unification of DC, small-signal and large-signal circuit simulations and optimizations.
+We laid a foundation for analytical unification of DC, small-signal and large-signal circuit simulations and optimizations.
 We developed adjoint sensitivity technique for harmonic balance simulations.
-We also introduced advanced features including a statistical design of linear circuits option for general CAD systems.